 - Act on the Facts.
 Practice only factual responses.
-Creating this dicipline is a game changer and improves the quality of your relationships.
+Creating this discipline is a game-changer and not only improves the quality of your relationships, it improves your results.

-- Reward: To make it so you run this routine (habit) every time you are triggered, you need to reward yourself in a way that will make you want to do it again and again.
-This reinforces your habit of a factual and less biased responses.
+- Reward: To run this routine (habit) every time you are triggered, you need to reward yourself in a way that will make you want to do it again and again.
+This reinforces your habit of factual and less biased responses.
 How will you reward yourself for accuracy?

 That’s it!
-If you practice this script, over and over, you will be less likely to make an ass out of u and me and more likely to have better results!
-Give it a try!
+If you practice this script, over and over, you will be less likely to make an Ass out of U and Me and more likely to have better results.

 When life gets tough, you need a plan to bounce back.
 Below is what I use to help get myself back on track after a major setback or disappointment.
 Click on the picture if you want to read the full post.

 As the beginning of fall hit, I needed to check-in with myself to make sure the goals that I was going after were right for me.
 If you and I are chasing the wrong dream, success won’t make either of us happy.